beyondssl/sparkview-container/README.md

 # SparkView
-Current repository of SparkView, globally distributed by beyond SSL GmbH.
+Current repository of SparkView for Docker, globally distributed by beyond SSL GmbH.